 You can afford life insurance.

 It may be surprising to hear, but for many people, life insurance is incredibly affordable.
-The average user that gets life insurance through Tomorrow’s marketplace pays premiums of just $26/month.
+Affordable life insurance is just a tap away

 Peace of mind.